How the Tabs <> NetSuite Integration Works

 • Support journal entries in multiple currencies

-Note: Currency must match between parent and sub-customers.
+📌Note: Currency must match between parent and sub-customers.
 NetSuite will reject transactions if currencies are mismatched.

-Tax Integrations
+Tax Handling

 Tabs supports multiple tax providers when integrated with NetSuite: